ga-curriculum/data-governance-security-in-ai/microlesson-09/README.md

   1. Deloitte’s Trustworthy AI Framework is essential for developing ethical, reliable, and secure AI systems.
   2. By embedding trust into AI development, organizations can mitigate risks and foster innovation.
   3. The framework provides actionable strategies to navigate complex governance and security challenges in AI systems.
   4. Responsible AI adoption is key to building long-term success in a rapidly evolving technological landscape.

+### Final Reflection
+- **Quick Write:** In a few sentences, summarize how strong data governance and security contribute to trustworthy AI.

 [Source  ](https://eulisaroundtable.eu/eulisa_content/uploads/2024/11/deloitte-industry-roundtable-trustworthy-ai-framework.pdf)